Fernandes an 'inspiration' to Man Utd - Ten Hag

 Former England defender Neville questioned Fernandes gesturing to the bench when Marcus Rashford was substituted in the 85th minute.

-But BBC Sport understands Fernandes was said to be seeking clarification on his position after Antony Elanga replaced Rashford.
+But BBC Sport understands Fernandes was seeking clarification on his position after Anthony Elanga replaced Rashford.

 Striker Rashford said Fernandes has been a "good leader".